 - If it doesn’t fit, take it off the table.
 This means saying NO to all those intellectually fascinating squirrels that grab your attention, but that don’t fit your Needs and Vision.
 Usually my clients start out with a laundry list of all the things they’re interested in… but after a month or two of practicing with YES and NO, and defining Needs and Vision, most of the items simply fall away.
 There’s a clarity that emerges… a signal in the noise, if you will, by doing this inner work.

 - Lastly: love your limits.
 Popular self-help books want you to believe that your choices are infinite, and that we can be and do anything.
 But that belief creates an overwhelming amount of choice, and it’s misleading.
 Each of us was born with a unique set of wiring: we have innate interests, talents and preferences that have always brought us joy.
 This doesn’t negate the opportunity to develop specific skills, but it certainly helps eliminate overwhelm by taking options off the table that aren’t ours to pursue.

 Once you’ve developed this inner navigation system, decisions get easier.
 You start quickly sensing whether something is on your path or not.
 You enter the flow of life, magnetizing instead of striving and chasing.
 Magic happens.

 Want some help?

 Doors are open for the second cohort of the Intentional Rebels program, which is designed to help Rebels develop greater clarity, authenticity, confidence, and unerring inner-navigation skills.
-To learn more and get on the wait list for a mid-April start date, click here.
+To learn more and get on the wait list for an early May start date, click here.

 “I now have a great idea of who I can become again and what lights me up.
 I am now happier to be unapologetically me and I am more confident at work.
 I now have better relationships with people as am more willing to speak up or do things I felt awkward with before.
 I’ve already recommended this program to others!”Tanya, Global CX, Strategy and Ops